-Scenario #4: Max-Funded Long Pay Scenario (First 21 Years)
+Scenario #4a: Max-Fund Early Then Long-Pay (For 21-Years)

-To the right is the same exact policy except you're deciding to pay the maximum allowable premiums for the first 20 years and then nothing more from age 68.
+To the right is the same exact policy except you're continuing to pay some premiums even after max-funding early on.

 Then you can start borrowing against your Whole Life as a "Risk/Tax Buffer" throughout your retirement years.
-If taxes are up or markets are down, pause withdrawals from your stocks and retirement accounts and pull from Whole Life instead.
+If taxes are up or markets are down, pause withdrawals from your stocks and retirement accounts and borrow against your Whole Life instead.